 - Removing visual barriers

-For older homes, window and door updates can improve both light and comfort.
-They can also help reduce drafts and make the home feel more connected to the outdoors.
+For older homes, window and door updates can improve both light and comfort while reducing drafts and making the home feel more connected to the outdoors.

 Replace Drafty Windows and Doors